cessen/openexr-rs/README.md

 Convenient and safe API's will be provided for most functionality.
 However, to provide the full flexibility of the underlying C++ library, there may be a few unsafe API's as well that expose more nitty-gritty.

-## Documentation

-The documentation for the latest release on crates.io will eventually be [here](https://docs.rs/crate/openexr/), but due to missing dependencies is not currently building.
-This will hopefully be resolved in the near future.

-The documentation for the latest master can be found [here](https://cessen.github.io/openexr-rs).

 ## Building